isomerpages/mlaw-marketingshopfront/_dispute-resolution/0-why-resolve-disputes-in-singapore.md

 Singapore has an open regime for international commercial dispute resolution, which offers parties a choice of dispute resolution mechanisms, institutions, seats, and legal representation.

 Parties are free to engage lawyers and arbitrators of any nationality and use any governing law.
 There is no restriction on foreign law firms engaging in and advising on arbitration and mediation in Singapore.

+As for litigation, a party to proceedings commenced in the Singapore International Commercial Court (including in appeals arising from such proceedings) may be represented by foreign counsel registered with the Court in certain cases, including:

+- Offshore cases (actions which have no substantial connection to Singapore, excluding any proceedings under the International Arbitration Act that are commenced by way of originating process, and an action in rem under the Singapore High Court (Admiralty Jurisdiction) Act);
+- Where leave is granted to make submissions on any question of foreign law.

 There is a [wide selection of dispute resolution centres and courts in Singapore](/dispute-resolution/dispute-resolution-services/) to choose from, including top international dispute resolution centres with case management offices in Singapore.